Blog

 credit: Jason Fitzgibbon, flickr

-12. Ansel Adams Wilderness, California
+10. Ansel Adams Wilderness, California

-Just north of John Muir and at the southern boundary of Yosemite National Park is an area designated 50 years ago as Minarets Wilderness, named after the metavolcanic Minaret mountains that remain an attraction for rock climbers.
+Just north of John Muir and at the southern boundary of Yosemite National Park is an area designated over 50 years ago as Minarets Wilderness, named after the metavolcanic Minaret mountains that remain an attraction for rock climbers.

-In the 80s it was renamed after Ansel Adams, the famous photographer of the Sierra Nevada and a former council member of the Wilderness Society.
+In the 1980s it was renamed after Ansel Adams, the famous photographer of the Sierra Nevada and a former council member of The Wilderness Society.
 East of Ansel Adams’ Ritter Range is the most visited section: the Middle Fork of the San Joaquin River, which contains Devils Postpile National Monument.
 The Middle Fork flows from Thousand Island Lake, one of the largest backcountry lakes in the Sierra.

 Ansel Adams Wilderness, CA